 Boy rescued from gorge remains in critical condition as investigation into incident continues

 Feb.
-15—A 5-year-old boy, rescued after a 90-foot drop into the Niagara Gorge on Monday, was listed in critical condition Tuesday night after surgery at Oishei Childrens Hospital in Buffalo.
+15—NIAGARA FALLS — A 5-year-old boy, rescued after a 90-foot drop into the Niagara Gorge on Monday, was listed in critical condition Tuesday night after surgery at Oishei Childrens Hospital in Buffalo.

 State Park Police said earlier in the day that the boy had undergone surgery for what had previously been described as a "serious head injury."
 Citing the boy's age and "an ongoing investigation" into the incident that led to his fall, Park Police did not identify him or provide any additional information about the boy's mother.